-This is how you become a master of your craft and get really good at the things you love to do, which will pay dividends not only in more income in the future but it will also make your life much more meaningful and enjoyable.
+This is how you become a master of your craft and get really good at the things you enjoy doing, which will pay dividends not only in more income in the future but it will also make your life much more meaningful and fulfilling.

-The fastest way to learn I’ve found is by seeking out what I call “practicing masters”.
+That method is seeking out what I call “practicing masters”.

 These are people you admire that are actually in the trenches running businesses and practicing their creative craft.
 Practicing masters are the creative leaders who are already doing what you want to do.
 You want to learn from them and model their success in your own way.

 We weren’t meant to do things in isolation.
-To reach a higher level of success and mastery, we need role models, mentors and coaches.
-The best athletes and entrepreneurs in the world don’t merely rely on their natural talent, they have coaches that guide them along the path to greater mastery.
+To reach a higher level of mastery in life, we need the assistance of role models, mentors and coaches.
+The best athletes and entrepreneurs don’t merely rely on their natural talent, they have coaches that guide them along the path to greater mastery.

 The fact is that most people struggle with being only accountable to themselves.
-When you seek out learning communities that rally around inspiring creative leaders, you will learn much faster and be much more likely to persevere through the hard work and adversity that is necessary to succeed.
+When you seek out a mentorship or learning communities that rally around inspiring leaders, you will learn much faster and be much more likely to persevere through the hard work and adversity that is necessary to make a big impact.

 So, who do you want to model and learn from?
 Write down a list of 5 people that inspire you, study their work and when you’re ready try reaching out to them through email.